sumotoy/RA8875/README.md

 Register **0xB3** (should be SSAR3), part of the 32 bit addressing of the DMA start address...
 Was purposely erased on all last datasheet, still present in many application notes, what the hell I have to do to address 32bit data?<br><br>

 **IF YOU OWN A EASTRISING from BuyDisplay please read this!!**<br>
 Thanks to the help of The Experimentalist was discovered that those display have pullups on any SPI output!
-This cause any type of malfunction or error and can possibly damage processor pin in extreme case.
-The display affected are the 5" and 7", black PCB, on the back there's 3 resistors (R1,R2,R3) and just under 2 capacitors (C1 and C2), the best thing you can do it's desolder all those components, I will add a wiki page to do that.<br>
+This cause any type of malfunction with other SPI devices and even damage processor pin in some case.
+The display affected are the 5" and 7", black PCB, see this page  https://github.com/sumotoy/RA8875/wiki/EastRising-and-Buydisplay-SPI-configuration-and-connections...<br><br>
-See this page in the future https://github.com/sumotoy/RA8875/wiki/EastRising-and-Buydisplay-SPI-configuration-and-connections...<br><br>
 There's another **hardware issue on MISO** that's a problem only if you are not planning to use any other SPI devices together with RA8875 (example, the SD card holder!), Paul Stoffregen discover the MISO bug that it's not tristate:<br>
 https://github.com/sumotoy/RA8875/wiki/Fix-compatibility-with-other-SPI-devices<br><br>
 The chip it's **NOT out-of-range-values tolerant!** (in contrast of the 90% of the other commercial drivers) If a value it's out of range you can experience various screen weirdness like garbage, white screen or chip freeze!
 This forced me to carefully surround many function with data range checks.

 #### Wiring with your MCU
-It's an Early beta, only SPI for now so it uses _native SPI_.<br>
+I support only _native SPI_.<br>
 **MOSI,MISO,SCK** pins will be differ between MCU's (UNO and Teensy3 uses 11,12,13) but DUE and other are different so check!)<br>
 For **RST** it's your choice, it's really possible use _any_ pin.
-Apparently only Adafruit board need this, the 2 chinese boards I've tested have internal reset circuit that cause problems if you connect this line<br>
+Apparently only Adafruit board need this, the 2 chinese boards I've tested have internal reset circuit so it's optional<br>
 For **CS** pin you have to choose between these pin on **Teensy3.1: 2,6,9,10,15,20,21,22,23**.
 Arduino UNO,MEGA and almost all 8 bit variants can use any pin, DUE maybe need special pins (please check DUE datasheet)<br>
 You also need another 2 PINS, **INT** for Touch Screen (I used pin 2) and a **CS** for SD (I used pin 21).<br>If your board don't have SD slot (Adafruit don't) just forget the SD example (btw you can use any SD card holder and use it)<br>
 From version 0.6, Energia IDE will be supported so many MCU's can be used but should wait 0.6 and since I have only Stellaris LM4F120XL I cannot be sure of the various MCU's wiring so drop me a note, at list I can add to the documentation!